Beaconstac/iOS-SDK/README.md

 ## Configure your project

-1. In Info.plist, add a new field, NSLocationAlwaysUsageDescription, NSLocationAlwaysAndWhenInUsageDescription with relevant value that you want to show to the user.
+1. In Info.plist, add a new fields, `NSLocationAlwaysUsageDescription`, `NSLocationAlwaysAndWhenInUsageDescription` with relevant values that you want to show to the user.
 This is mandatory for iOS 10 and above.
 <img src="images/usagedescription.png" alt="Build Phases" width="600">

 ## Pre-requisite